 A Research Study to Evaluate the Effectiveness of Dexmedetomidine in Preventing Delirium After Hip Fracture Repair Surgery

 Dexmedetomidine is currently approved for use for 24 hours in patients on ventilators in the ICU.
-This study is to determine whether or not dexmedetomidine can prevent delirium after hip fracture repair surgery.
 Study participation will last from within 72 hours of surgery to 3 days after surgery, continue throughout surgery and up to 2 hours after surgery.
 Delirium will be assessed prior to surgery and for 72 hours after surgery.
 This assessment will consist of questions to determine memory and thought process.
-Thirty days after surgery, questions will be asked regarding quality of life and hospital billing.
+At discharge patient's resource utilization will be evaluated and thirty days after surgery questions will be asked regarding quality of life.

 |Official Title:||A Phase III,Randomized, Double-Blind, Placebo-Controlled, Two-Arm Parallel, Multicenter Study Evaluating the Efficacy and Safety of Dexmedetomidine in the Prevention of Postoperative Delirium in Subjects Undergoing Surgery for Fractured Hip With General Anesthesia|